 You can also now access your digital transcript through the same Gradintel platform as your HEAR.

 Did you know that an employer or other third party can verify your degree online?
 They can go directly to an online service called HEDD and we recommend this for those looking for an education verification for King's graduate in addition to your HEAR, transcript and degree certificate.
 Find out more in our article How can an employer or other agency verify a degree from King’s?

 Started your course at King's before 2012?

-Important to know: Due to remote working, currently we’re not able to issue any hard copy documents.
-If you started before 2012 and need documentation, please submit a document request and we will do our best to help you and provide a digital solution.
+Important to know: Due to remote working, currently we’re not able to issue any hard copy documents, including replacement degree certificates.
+If you started before 2012 and need documentation not covered by the digital transcript as described above, please submit a document request and we will do our best to help you and provide a digital solution.

 Started your course at King's before 2006?